How to measure your marketing

 To plan budgets - setting and deciding how to spend your marketing budget isn't an easy task, and the starting point should be to review your business and marketing performance to decide where you need to invest budget

-Here are my golden rules for measuring marketing in your business:
+Here are our golden rules for measuring marketing in your business:

 1. Have a go at putting a few numbers down